-Furthermore there is no particular kind of certification.
+INTEGRAL is an ESOMAR-member; furthermore there is no particular kind of certification.

 28. Do you conduct online surveys with children and young people?
 If so, do you adhere to the standards that ESOMAR provides?
 What other rules or standards, for example COPPA in the United States, do you comply with?